1505-Riya/amazonePrime/README.md

 4. **Refresh Data**:
     - Click on the `Refresh` button in Power BI to load the latest data into the dashboard.

-## Usage
-Once the dashboard is set up and the data is refreshed, you can explore various insights by interacting with the visualizations.
-The dashboard includes several pages with different focuses, such as user analytics, subscription trends, content performance, and revenue insights.

-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.